-Generation Z is everyone born between 1996 and 2010.
-The eldest are barely into their twenties, so they’re still figuring out how they fit into the hectic US marketplace.
-What we know about Gen Z is that they harbor many internally based motivations.
-They are often self-aware, self-reliant, innovative, and goal oriented.
+Generation Z includes everyone born between 1996 and 2010.
+The eldest are barely into their twenties, so they’re still figuring out how they fit in socially and economically.
+What we do know about Gen Z is that they act out of many internally motivations.
+They are often self-aware, self-reliant, innovative, and goal-oriented.

 Nevertheless, they are an extremely cautious group of people.
 They are generally pragmatic, practical, and risk-averse.
 Overall, Generation Z is made up of young people who want to make a difference in the world.

 The Generation Z Debate

-There is still debate over the Generation Z psychographics.
-They are so young that researchers haven’t had the time to solidify the generation’s standing in the world.
+Still, there’s debate over the specifics of Generation Z psychographics.
+This group includes people so young that researchers haven’t had the time to solidify the generation’s place in the world.
 Some analysts believe that the generation represents negative personality traits.
 They believe the generation is unfocused, has short attention spans, is addicted to social media; The list goes on and on.
 Others believe that they are good multi-taskers, early starters, and entrepreneurial.

 Generation Z uses what Finch calls an “eight-second filter.”
 Instead of the misconception that people in this group have short attention spans, he proposes that they spend eight seconds evaluating whether or not the information is important.
 Generation Z does this to preserve what valuable time they have.
 They strive to be as productive as possible and this filter helps them do so.

 Finch goes on to describe Generation Z’s online and social media usage as a means of “brand management.”
 This group is using social media to create the image of themselves they want to reflect to the world.
-His last point paints Generation Z as “practical pragmatists,” people who plan ahead and work independently.
+Lastly, he describes Generation Z as “practical pragmatists,” people who plan ahead and work independently.

 Reaching Generation Z Through Social Media

 But, Generation Z is constantly plugged in.
-They are an internet, mobile, social media based group.
+They are an internet, mobile, and social media invested group.
 Most of them hardly remember life before technology at all.
 As George Beall puts it, “Gen Z’ers were born social.”
-They are globally connected through the internet, which makes the internet the best place to reach them.
+They are globally connected through the internet, making the internet the best place to reach them.